Last updated on 24 March 2022

 - Things to do in Istanbul

 - Sultan Ahmet is the closest to Hagia Sophia but expensive.
-Here is where you get rooftop terraces overlooking Hagia Sophia.
+It is full of rooftop terraces overlooking Hagia Sophia.
 Hence it is a place where more tourists reside.

 - Taksim square – The modern part of Istanbul makes it the best place for nightlife.

-- Galata – Being in the upper part of the city, you will be rewarded with the best view of the town.
-This neighbourhood was our first choice until we saw the prices out of our range.
+- Galata – Being in the upper part of the city, you will be rewarded with the best view of the town – Yet expensive.

-- Besiktas – closer to the Bosphorous bridge and the sea, makes it the romantic place in Istanbul.
+- Besiktas – closer to the Bosphorous bridge and the sea, makes it a romantic place in Istanbul – the area of the elite and wealth.

-As one of the most visited cities globally, reaching Istanbul isn’t a task.
-Plus, it is the headquarters of Turkish airlines.
+Istanbul is the headquarters of Turkish airlines.
 So there is no shortage of flights flying from different parts of the world.
 But the catch here is – The city has two airports.

 Check your tickets carefully, especially if you are booking connecting flights yourself!
-The airports aren’t closer to each other plus all of them is very far from the city.
+The two airports aren’t closer to each other plus all of them are very far from the city.
 You really have to specify which airport when you take a taxi to the airport.

 Turkey’s railways are considered one of the best by budget travellers.
-Surprisingly, Eurail passes do hold good for Turkey.
-But think & calculate if the pass you take is worth your money, especially if you stay in Europe for a shorter period.
 The Bosphorous express runs between Istanbul, Sofia(Bulgaria) and Bucharest (Romania).
 This sounds like the route in the book “Murder on the Orient Expres”, excluding France, Croatia and Belgrade.
+Before buying a Eurail pass, calculate if it’s worth it – Usually, these passes are useful for long-term travellers only.

 Greece -Turkey cruises are very famous among luxury travellers.
 But we aren’t a fan of it.
 Fast ferries can be a cheaper and quicker route from Istanbul to other beachside towns.

-How many days do u need in Istanbul?
+How many days do I need in Istanbul?

 We both found the Topkapi museum full of Greek & Roman Marble statues boring.